ironsheep/PNut-TS/Preprocessor.md

 #### \#undef {symbol}

-Removes the definition of a symbol, e.g. to undefine `FOO` do:
+Removes a prior definition of a symbol, e.g. to undefine `FOO` do:

 ```c++
 #undef FOO